jaliss/securesocial/docs/src/manual/source/guide/configuration.md

 ### Username Passsword Provider

-The following properties be configured:
+The following properties can be configured:

 - `withUserNameSupport`: depending on your app you can decide to use email addresses or usernames for login.
 When this setting is set to `false`, the username field will be hidden in the sign up form and the email address/password combination will be used to authenticate the user.
 When set to `true` usernames will be used.